+Figure 5.3: Flood Management Project and Flood Management Strategy Screening Process

-The first Technical Subcommittee meeting was held on February 10, 2022.
-This meeting focused on reviewing the proposed screening process for evaluating and recommending flood mitigation actions.
-This process is summarized in Figure 5.2 for FMEs and in Figure 5.3 for FMPs and FMSs.
-The process was primarily developed following the TWDB rules and requirements for inclusion in the plan.
-However, the TWDB left some evaluation criteria to the discretion of the RFPG to implement the screening process.
-The main discretionary evaluation criteria are the Level of Service (LOS) to be provided by an FMP and the Benefit/Cost Ratio (BCR) for the project.
-The TWDB recommends that, at a minimum, FMPs should mitigate flood events associated with the 1% annual chance flood (100-year LOS).
-However, if a 100-year LOS is not feasible, the RFGP can document the reasons for its infeasibility and still recommend an FMP with a lower LOS.
-Similarly, the TWDB recommends that proposed actions have a benefit-cost ratio (BCR) greater than one, but the RFPG may recommend FMPs with a BCR lower than one with proper justification.
+The TWDB recommends that, at a minimum, FMPs should mitigate flood events associated with the 1-percent annual chance flood (ACF) (100-year LOS).
+However, if a 100-year LOS is not feasible, the Trinity RFGP can document the reasons for its infeasibility and still recommend an FMP with a lower LOS.
+Similarly, the TWDB recommends that proposed actions have a BCR greater than one, but the Trinity RFPG may recommend FMPs with a BCR lower than one with proper justification.

-During the second Technical Subcommittee meeting held on March 15, 2022, the technical consultants provided a series of sample evaluations to demonstrate how the screening process would be implemented and requested feedback on the discretionary evaluation criteria.
+During the second Technical Subcommittee meeting held on March 15, 2022, the participants provided a series of sample evaluations to demonstrate how the screening process would be implemented and requested feedback on the discretionary evaluation criteria.
 The Technical Subcommittee vetted the process and provided the following additional guidance to determine whether a flood mitigation action may be recommended:

-1. The RFPG will not require confirmation from potential Sponsors to support a flood mitigation action as a prerequisite for recommendation (see Section 5.2).

-- 2. All potential actions should be considered for inclusion in the plan unless an entity specifically declines to be listed as a Sponsor and no other appropriate potential sponsor is identified. - 3.
-If a potential flood mitigation action falls within multiple flood planning regions, the RFPG will consider recommending that action for the portion that falls within Region 3 jurisdiction. - 4.
-The RFPG is willing to accept flood mitigation actions with a LOS that is lower than the 100-year flood event.
-The technical consultants shall determine the estimated LOS for each FMP and the RFPG will make the final determination for its recommendation. - 5.
-The RFPG is willing to accept an FMP with a BCR less than one.
-The technical consultants shall determine the estimated BCR for each FMP based on readily available data and/or generalized assumptions.
-The RFPG will make the final determination regarding each FMP recommendation.
+- The Trinity RFPG will not require confirmation from potential sponsors to support a flood mitigation action as a prerequisite for recommendation (see upcoming Sponsor Outreach section). - All potential actions should be considered for inclusion in the plan unless an entity specifically declines to be listed as a sponsor and no other appropriate potential sponsor is identified. - If a potential flood mitigation action falls within multiple flood planning regions, the Trinity RFPG will consider recommending that action for the portion that falls within Trinity RFPG's jurisdiction. - The Trinity RFPG is willing to accept flood mitigation actions with a LOS that is lower than the 100-year flood event.
+The Trinity RFPG team shall determine the estimated LOS for each FMP and the Trinity RFPG will make the final determination for its recommendation. - The Trinity RFPG is willing to accept an FMP with a BCR less than one.
+The Trinity RFPG team shall determine the estimated BCR for each FMP based on readily available data and/or generalized assumptions.
+The Trinity RFPG will make the final determination regarding each FMP recommendation.

 The technical consultants applied the screening process based on the technical data developed under Task 4B and the Technical Subcommittee guidance.
 An initial recommendation for each flood mitigation action was presented to the Technical Subcommittee on April 13, 2022.
-This working session allowed for multiple adjustments on the flood mitigation action lists, including additions of new FMEs and FMSs, merging multiple FMEs or FMSs into one action, and enhancing project descriptions.
-All FMEs and FMSs were reviewed and those that met all screening criteria were selected for recommendation.
+This working session allowed for multiple adjustments to the flood mitigation action lists, including additions of new FMEs and FMSs, merging multiple FMEs or FMSs into one action, and enhancing project descriptions.
+All FMEs and FMSs were reviewed, and those that met all screening criteria were selected for recommendation.
 All FMPs were recommended contingent upon confirmation of no negative impacts and a completion of estimated LOS and BCR estimations.

-On April 21, 2022, the RFPG voted to recommend FMEs and FMSs, as advised by the Technical Subcommittee.
-The RFPG approved these FMEs and FMSs with the understanding that they could revisit them at a future meeting if new information warranted additional discussion and possible action.
+On April 21, 2022, the Trinity RFPG voted to recommend FMEs and FMSs, as advised by the Technical Subcommittee.
+The Trinity RFPG approved these FMEs and FMSs with the understanding that they could revisit them at a future meeting if new information warranted additional discussion and possible action.

-Finally, on June 2, 2022, the RFPG approved additional FMEs received since the last Technical Subcommittee meeting and voted on FMP recommendations based on the outcomes of the no negative impacts analysis and the LOS and BCR estimations.
+Finally, on June 2, 2022, the Trinity RFPG approved additional FMEs received since the last Technical Subcommittee meeting and voted on FMP recommendations based on the outcomes of the no negative impacts analysis and the LOS and BCR estimations.

-All meetings were held in accordance with the requirements of the RFPG bylaws, the Texas Open Meetings Act, the general requirements of the Texas Water Code and the TWDB's flood planning process requirements.
+All meetings were held in accordance with the requirements of the Trinity RFPG bylaws, the Texas Open Meetings Act, the general requirements of the Texas Water Code, and the TWDB's flood planning process requirements.
 Additional details regarding the flood mitigation actions evaluation process and final recommendations are provided in subsequent sections.